 Fishing is not permitted in Hell Hole Gorge National Park.

 Water seems inviting in such a harsh, dry landscape, but swimmers should exercise caution as visibility is poor in the muddy water and conditions can be deceptive.
 Swimming is only recommended for strong, experienced swimmers.
 Never swim when creeks are in flood.

 Warning: Submerged objects, steep slippery banks and poor visibility in muddy water make swimming, jumping and diving unsafe.

 - Never dive or jump into the water.

 - Never swim after heavy rain.
 Water levels can rise rapidly without warning.

 - Take care on slippery rocks and steep banks.

 Keep watch for secretive yellow-footed rock wallabies bounding effortlessly up rocky ridges and cliffs around the gorge.
 They are quick to scurry into hidden cracks and crevices.
 Woodlands along creeks are the favoured spot of noisy red-tailed black cockatoos.
 Keep an eye out for the subtle pink of Major Mitchell’s cockatoos and for spinifex pigeons found here at the south-eastern limit of their distribution.
 See snakes and lizards laze in the sun then slide into shady crevices; glimpse Krefft’s river turtles dipping under the water surface when disturbed.

 Be surprised by seeing quinine Petalostigma pubescens, red ash Alphitonia excelsa, dogwood Jacksonia scoparia, and wilga Geijera parviflora so far west.
-Wattles Acacia deaniei, A. cowleana and A. holosericea are also found here at the limits of their usual range.
+Wattles Acacia deanei, A. cowleana and A. holosericea are also found here at the limits of their usual range.